This section enables you to manage Oracle Database and Oracle Grid Infrastructure diagnostic data and disk usage snapshots.

 managelogs command to manage Automatic Diagnostic Repository log and trace files.

--purge command removes files managed by Automatic Diagnostic Repository (Files are cleared from “
+-purge command option removes files managed by Automatic Diagnostic Repository.
+This command clears files from “

-For diagnostic destinations where there are large numbers of files the command might take a while.
-Check the removal in progress from corresponding directories.
+If the diagnostic destinations contain large numbers of files, then the command runs for a while.
+Check the removal of files in progress from the corresponding directories.

-You must have operating system privilege over corresponding diagnostic destinations to remove the files.
+To remove files, you must have operating system privileges over the corresponding diagnostic destinations.